14 New Hire Onboarding Training Mistakes To Avoid!

 One of the worst things you can do as a manager is spend an hour or so of your time with your new employee and expect them to simply get on with it.
 Just because you've hired top talent doesn't mean they won't need training.
 Instead, put together an excellent onboarding program to spend their first day going through it and understand any critical information they need to know instantly.

 Unsure how to build an awesome onboarding program?
 No problem.
-Sign up to Coassemble's 7 day free trial and test it out to see what you can potentially do.
-You'll be able to put together a professional-looking onboarding course that will make you look like you paid someone to do it for you!
+Check out our library of free onboarding course templates for inspiration.
+Using those templates as a guide, you'll be able to put together a professional-looking onboarding course that will make you look like you paid someone to do it for you!

 Turn those random documents you have floating around on your computer into a concise and engaging course, and you'll make your company look so modern and forward-thinking, you'll make your new hire feel very excited about working with you.